 3. ASICS Split Second Boxing Shoes

 Well, here’s a pair of shoes for boxing that you can use at an amateur level as well.
 The ASICS Split Second shoe speaks nothing but performance.
-Built with a rubber sole and a good mesh design, this is a good buy at the price mentioned.
+Built with a rubber sole and a good mesh design, this is a good buy at the price point.

 - Comes with great support and are very comfortable

 - Helps the boxer feel stable and light